gilnam74/vex-sneppet/Pipeline-tutorials.md

 [![](https://live.staticflickr.com/65535/48019770601_10f9642217_o.gif)](https://live.staticflickr.com/65535/48019770601_10f9642217_o.gif)

-Select the project location (`P:/projects/`), enter the project name (`beauty`), Houdini build number you have installed and press the "Create Project" button.
+Select the project location (`P:/projects/`), enter the project name (`beauty`), Houdini build number you have installed, check "Copy Example Data" and press the "Create Project" button.
 If everything went right, Windows Explorer will open a folder with a Houdini wrapper file (`runHoudini.bat`) located in `P:/projects/beauty/PREP/PIPELINE/`.
 Create a shortcut on Desktop to this file and launch Houdini by double-clicking it.

 #### Create assets and shots in the database
 Before dive deep into Houdini magic, we need to prepare some data.
 Run `Project Manager` tool (`PM` button on Eve shelf) and create character asset "ROMA", environment asset "KIEV", FX asset "VANISH", sequence 010 and SHOT_010.